 Identify Project Discipline Group

-Each project is evaluated in a discipline group.
-You will be asked to recommend the best discipline group for your project during the application process.
+Each project is assigned to faculty evaluators based on discipline group.
+Many proposals fit into multiple groups; you will be asked to recommend the best discipline group for your project during the application process.

 - Arts & Humanities- Includes programs such as Music, Theater, Religious Studies, English, History, Liberal Arts, etc.

-- Life Sciences- Includes programs such as Biology, Plants, Watershed Sciences, Environment and Society, etc.
+- Life Sciences- Includes programs such as Biology, Ecology, Watershed Sciences, Environment and Society, etc.

-- Physical Sciences & Math- Includes programs such as Geology, Math, Physics, Dietetics, etc.
+- Physical Sciences- Includes programs such as Geology, Math, Physics, Dietetics, etc.

 - Engineering- Includes programs such as Biological Engineering, Computer Science, Mechanical and Aerospace Engineering, etc.

-- Social Sciences & Education- Includes programs such as Political Science, Management, JComm, Economics and Finance, Accountancy, Psychology, etc.
+- Social Sciences & Education- Includes programs such as Political Science, Management, Instructional Technology, Economics and Finance, Anthropology, Psychology, etc.

 Projects will be evaluated using the following criteria: